 To challenge old and new restrictions, CSOs initiated the Defending Civil Society Project, which coordinates advocacy efforts to protect civil society’s rights.
 In 2010, CSOs challenged the constitutionality of the NGO Policy in Sierra Leone’s Supreme Court, which declined to take up the case.
 In 2013, CSOs took their case to the Economic Community of West African States (ECOWAS) court, which compelled the government of Sierra Leone to request analysis from the Defending Civil Society Project of how civil society activists believe the Policy will affect the sector.

-During the Ebola outbreak, CSOs tried to use Sierra Leone’s Freedom of Information Law to monitoring the use of massive amounts of funding intended to address the crisis.
+During the Ebola outbreak, CSOs tried to use Sierra Leone’s Freedom of Information Law to monitor the use of massive amounts of funding intended to address the crisis.
 However, the government failed to comply with civil society’s requests for information regarding how the funding was used.
 Activists believe the government refused to comply with their requests, because it feared CSOs would discover governmental impropriety.
 Although attempts to monitor Ebola funding achieved limited direct success, civil society activists believe their efforts to hold the government accountable, and the government’s refusal to cooperate, improved the perception of the civil society sector among citizens, which has afforded civil society greater public legitimacy and influence.

 In May 2016, the government invited members of civil society to a workshop to review and share input on the NGO Policy.
 During the workshop, civil society and government stakeholders discussed how they can collaborate on building schools and supporting health centers.
 After the workshop, one organization, the Society for Democratic Initiatives (SDI), called upon the government to amend the NGO Policy in SDI’s “Defending Civil Society Report of 2016.”
 The annual “Defending Civil Society Report” assesses the legal and practical environment for civil society and offers recommendations for improving it.